Dr. Ciafaloni of the University of Rochester received consulting fees from Biogen and Pfeizer and research grants from

 This article includes discussion of Duchenne muscular dystrophy, DMD, Duchenne's muscular dystrophy, Duchennes muscular dystrophy, Duchenne's dystrophinopathy, Duchennes dystrophinopathy, Duchenne dystrophy, and pseudohypertrophic muscular dystrophy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-• Duchenne muscular dystrophy is a progressive genetic disease with skeletal and cardiac muscle degeneration.
+• Duchenne muscular dystrophy is a multisystem progressive genetic disease that primarily causes skeletal and cardiac muscle degeneration.

-• Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissueA
+• Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissue.

 Historical note and terminology

 Duchenne muscular dystrophy (DMD) is the most common muscular dystrophy and 1 of the most common lethal genetic diseases.
 Studies published between 1850 and 1890 defined the course of the disorder in boys (Meryon 1852; Duchenne 1868; Gowers 1886).
 The biochemical and genetic basis of Duchenne muscular dystrophy was elucidated in 1986 and 1987 in a series of studies that is considered a major early triumph of human molecular genetics (Monaco et al 1986; Hoffman et al 1987; Hoffman et al 1988a; Koenig et al 1987).
-Becker muscular dystrophy (BMD) refers to a milder phenotype that is allelic to the same gene that causes DMD.
+Becker muscular dystrophy (BMD) refers to a milder phenotype that is allelic to the same gene that causes Duchenne muscular dystrophy.